-A biopsy is needed to tell if you have prostate cancer.
-A sample of tissue is removed from the prostate and sent to a lab.
+If a biopsy is needed to tell if you have prostate cancer, a sample of tissue is removed from the prostate and sent to a lab.

 Your doctor may recommend a prostate biopsy if:

 The results are reported using what is called a Gleason grade and a Gleason score.
 The Gleason grade tells you how fast the cancer might spread.
 It grades tumors on a scale of 1 - 5.
 You may have different grades of cancer in one biopsy sample.
 The two main grades are added together.
 This gives you the Gleason score.
 The higher your Gleason score, the more likely the cancer is to have spread past the prostate: